Kireobat/Kireobat/README.md

 - 👋 Hi, I’m @Kireobat
 - 👀 I’m interested in Computer hardware, editing and programming.
 - 🌱 I’m currently learning HTML and CSS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Plane Game
 - 📫 How to reach me Discord Kireobat#0101  or Steam  Kireobat / 1043948302

 <!---